postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 ## Including examples

-Examples are paired requests and responses that demonstrate your endpoints in action.
+Examples are paired requests and responses that show your endpoints in action.
 Any [examples you add to a collection](/docs/sending-requests/examples/#adding-an-example) are automatically included in the documentation.
 For each request, your documentation shows the example code snippets as well the example response body and headers.

-> Examples are displayed only when you [view the complete documentation](/docs/publishing-your-api/viewing-documentation/#viewing-documentation-for-a-collection) for a collection or when you [view published documentation](/docs/publishing-your-api/viewing-documentation/#viewing-public-documentation).
+> Examples are displayed when you [view the complete documentation](/docs/publishing-your-api/viewing-documentation/#viewing-documentation-for-a-collection) for a collection or when you [view published documentation](/docs/publishing-your-api/viewing-documentation/#viewing-public-documentation).

 <img alt="Examples in documentation" src="https://assets.postman.com/postman-docs/documentation-including-examples-v9.jpg" width="663px">